secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 1. To create a quote, see the ['Creating Accounts, Contacts, Opportunities and Quotes'](/handbook/sales/#creating-accounts-contacts-opportunities-and-quotes-in-salesforce) and begin with Step 4.
 Here is a [video](https://drive.google.com/file/d/142csIZyrzIfSJOSJkIAK6d9c1JwTO_Rq/view?usp=sharing) that hightlights the process.

 #### How to Share an Opportunity
-1. On the opportunity record in SFDC, navigate to the opportunity teams section and click the Add button.
+1. On the Opportunity record in SFDC that you want to share, navigate to the `Opportunity Teams` section and click the `Add` button.
-1. Once there, add the User, Team Role and Opportunity Access.
+1. Once there, add the User you want to share with, Team Role and Opportunity Access.
 1. Save
-1. Only the opportunity owner and their manager or above, will be able to add opportunity team-members.
+1. Only the Opportunity Owner (or their manager(s)), will be able to add Opportunity Team members.

 #### Tracking Sales Qualified Source in the Opportunity